protevus/platform/packages/framework/README.md

 [![License](https://img.shields.io/github/license/dart-backend/angel)](https://github.com/dart-backend/angel/tree/master/packages/framework/LICENSE)
 [![melos](https://img.shields.io/badge/maintained%20with-melos-f700ff.svg?style=flat-square)](https://github.com/invertase/melos)

-Angel3 framework is a high-powered HTTP server with support for dependency injection, sophisticated routing, authentication, ORM, graphql etc. It is designed to keep the core minimal but extensible through a series of plugin packages.
+Protevus framework is a high-powered HTTP server with support for dependency injection, sophisticated routing, authentication, ORM, graphql etc. It is designed to keep the core minimal but extensible through a series of plugin packages.
 It won't dictate which features, databases or web templating engine to use.
-This flexibility enable Angel3 framework to grow with your application as new features can be added to handle the new use cases.
+This flexibility enable Protevus framework to grow with your application as new features can be added to handle the new use cases.

-This package is the core package of [Angel3](https://github.com/dart-backend/angel).
-For more information, visit us at [Angel3 Website](https://angel3-framework.web.app).
+This package is the core package of [Protevus](https://github.com/dart-backend/angel).
+For more information, visit us at [Protevus Website](https://angel3-framework.web.app).

 ## Installation and Setup